cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 ![app.cyclic.sh_.png](../../../static/img/tutorial/rest-api/app.cyclic.sh_.png)

-Let’s commit all our new changes back into our code repository and let Cyclic automatically deploy these new changes to the web.
-We can track this process in Cylic’s Deployments dashboard.
+Let's commit all our new changes back into our code repository and let Cyclic automatically deploy these new changes to the web.
+We can track this process in Cylic's Deployments dashboard.

 ![app.cyclic.sh_ (1).png](../../../static/img/tutorial/rest-api/ENV.png)

-And since `.env` files are not committed publicly to GitHub repositories (since they’re supposed to be secret), we must head back to the Cyclic dashboard and manually paste those values.
+And since `.env` files are not committed publicly to GitHub repositories (since they're supposed to be secret), we must head back to the Cyclic dashboard and manually paste those values.

 ![app.cyclic.sh_ (2).png](../../../static/img/tutorial/rest-api/app.cyclic.sh__(2).png)

 Furthermore, we can give our API its own custom subdomain, for free! 😃

-Our API is now live and we can use it the same way we did when it was running locally on our machine, but this time we’ll replace the [localhost](http://localhost) domain with the server’s domain.
+Our API is now live and we can use it the same way we did when it was running locally on our machine, but this time we'll replace the [localhost](http://localhost) domain with the server's domain.

 ## Where to go from here